x-cellent/basic-docker-workshop/7-exercise-registry/exercise.md

 Run own Registry:
 -----------------

-1) Run the registry
+1. Run the registry

-2) Push the image to the registry
+2. Push the image to the registry

-3) deleate the local image
+3. delete the local image

-4) Verify that it is deleated
+4. Verify that it is deleted

-5) run / pull the image
+5. run / pull the image

 Tasks for base images: